Fed's Lockhart warns of unusual threats to financial system

 Homing in on the issue of cyber-security, he said the fragmented nature of the U.S. payments industry and its rapid evolution were creating many areas of vulnerability.

-"A real financial stability concern, however, is the potential for malicious disruptions to the payments system in the form of broadly targeted cyberattacks," he said.
+"A real financial stability concern, however, is the potential for malicious disruptions to the payments sytem in the form of broadly targeted cyberattacks," he said.

 He argued that they should now probably be viewed "as a persistent threat with potential systemic implications".